cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ## Abstract

 This ADR defines an address format for all addressable SDK accounts.
-That includes: new public key algorithms, multisig public keys, and module accounts.
+That includes: new public key algorithms, multisig public keys, and modules.

 ## Context